Pool Construction Permits in

 Standard Ordinances & Processing Time

-While local rules in Grady County may vary slightly from municipality to municipality, standard US zoning dictates that: Federal and local safety codes mandate a minimum 48-inch physical barrier (fence) around the pool with self-closing, self-latching gates to prevent accidental drownings.
+Key code points for a Pool Construction in Grady County: Federal and local safety codes mandate a minimum 48-inch physical barrier (fence) around the pool with self-closing, self-latching gates to prevent accidental drownings.

 Estimated processing time in Grady County: 10 to 14 business days.